 There is a computer Lab with a print station on the main level of the library, with WiFi available throughout the building.
 Adults may also borrow a laptop from the Circulation Desk, for in house use.

-Sponsored by the National Traffic Safety Institute, this six-hour course saves 10% on comprehensive and liability insurance for three years and removes up to four points from a driver's record.
+Sponsored by the Empire Safety Council, this six-hour course saves 10% on vehicle liability insurance and collision insurance premiums for three years and removes up to four points from a driver's record.

 Thursdays, 10:30 a.m.-3 p.m.

 We provide the room, you provide your game of choice.
 Bring a friend, cards, or any board game and we have the space for you.
 It is very informal and getting groups together is up to those that attend.
 Registration is not required.